 Last Updated on

 Taking a trip to Napa Valley?
-We have some suggestions for you!
+We have some suggestions for you with this Napa Valley Wine Tasting post!

 If you have watched the news over the last few weeks, you probably saw some footage of the horrific wildfires that swept through Santa Rosa, California and the nearby Sonoma and Napa Valleys.
 Don’t worry if you have a trip planned in the next few months, you might be tempted to cancel your trip and stay at home, but as someone who just recently returned from a trip thru northern California’s wine country, we are definitively telling you to keep your plans and take that trip to Napa (in fact, check out various social media platforms for the hashtag #napaisopen)